 The researchers used a technique called two-photon excitation microscopy to see which glomeruli lit up in the experiments.
 This method can detect the glowing chemicals in living tissue up to about a millimeter thick.
 The responses were surprisingly simple – the smells activated three main glomeruli.
 One glomerulus responded only to human odors, one responded only to animal odors, and one responded to both.
 These responses demonstrated that mosquitoes’ brains are hard-wired to distinguish humans from other animals by scent.

 Next, the researchers performed wind tunnel experiments to test if the mosquitoes use these glomeruli to stalk humans in the wild.
 They released mosquitoes from the down-wind side of the tunnel and synthetic plumes of odors from the up-wind side.
 They used infrared cameras in the tunnel to watch the mosquitoes’ behavior.
-The experiments confirmed that insects were most strongly attracted to odors designed to activate the human-specific glomerulus.
+The experiments confirmed insects were most strongly attracted to odors designed to activate the human-specific glomerulus.
 This response is particularly useful for finding prey at long distances, in the absence of heat and visual cues.

 The biologists also analyzed chemicals in the odor samples to figure out what was causing the mosquitoes’ brains to respond.
-They found that human and animal odors contain an almost identical set of chemical compounds, but in different amounts.
+They found human and animal odors contain an almost identical set of chemical compounds, but in different amounts.
 It’s like when you mix red, white, and yellow paint – heavy on the yellow and you get orange, heavy on the white and you get pink, heavy on the red and you just get red.
 Just like we prefer some colors over others, different mixes of chemicals are more or less attractive to mosquitoes.
 The insects’ glomeruli responded to whiffs of an imitation-human mix of compounds the same way they responded to the natural human blend.

 So what exactly do mosquitoes find so alluring about human scents?
 Human odors are rich in sebum, oily compounds secreted from skin and hair follicles.
 Sebum differs from species to species, and unlike sweat it is produced by our bodies at the same rate whether we’re napping or working out.
 These traits make it a reliable people-detector.
 The mosquitoes’ preference for sebum could help scientists design more effective strategies to trap them.